How to Get into Private Equity from a Bulge-Bracket Bank and Conquer the Crazy Recruiting Process

 I’ll let him take it away from here:

 Q: Can you summarize your story for us?

 A: Sure.
 I went to a semi-target university in the U.S., did several finance-related internships, and won a summer offer at a bulge-bracket firm, which I converted into a full-time offer there.

 Midway through my first year, I participated in private equity recruiting at mega-funds, middle-market funds, and others, and I won an offer at a relatively new middle-market fund.

 Q: Great.
 Can you walk us through how the PE recruiting process begins?

 A: In late August, you – a newly minted 1st Year IB Analyst – get out of training and start working.

-Starting in early October, about 7-8 core recruiting firms start reaching out and asking what you’re interested in.
+Within a few months of that, about 7-8 core recruiting firms start reaching out and asking what you’re interested in.

 These firms include CPI, Dynamics Search Partners, SG Partners, Henkel, Amity, Oxbridge, and a few others.